 Who can go

-At present, the Maldives is open to visitors from all destinations, as long as they have proof of a negative Covid test taken no more than four days prior to their arrival.
+At present, the Maldives is open to visitors from all countries as long as they have proof of a negative Covid test taken no more than four days prior to their arrival.
+A previous ban on

-The destination has launched a loyalty program that rewards regular visitors with points based on the frequency and duration of their trips.
+In early 2021, the destination launched a loyalty program that rewards regular visitors with points based on the frequency and duration of their trips.
 Those who rack up lots of points will be bumped up to various elite status levels that offer advantages including hotel discounts.

 What are the restrictions?

-All travelers must present a certificate of a negative PCR test carried out within the 96 hours prior to departure, clearly showing the name and address of the laboratory, as well as the date of the sample taken, regardless of their vaccination status.
+All visitors must present a certificate of a negative PCR test carried out within the 96 hours prior to departure, clearly showing the name and address of the laboratory, as well as the date of the sample taken, regardless of their vaccination status.

 The result needs to be attached to the Traveler Health Declaration form, which must be submitted online within the 24 hours prior to arrival.
 Visitors are asked to download the national contact tracing app, TraceEkee, and use it during their journey.

 Visitors are allowed to split stays between hotels.
 However, if you spend more than 48 hours in the Greater Malé area, you must take another PCR test before moving elsewhere.